 How To Cook Couscous

 Ready in under 20 minutes, this one pot easy couscous recipe is the perfect quick, healthy meal!
-A delicious Spanish inspired spice blend gives a paella like flavour with a different grain!
-Gluten free and high protein too!
+A delicious Spanish-inspired spice blend gives a paella-like flavor with a different grain!
+Watch the video below to see how I make it in my kitchen!

 Servings: 8 servings